Summer of Service

 Specifics

 The dates for this service experience are the last two weeks of May through the last week of July.
-This includes one week of pre-program training (located in Tahlequah, OK), one week of site training (located in the various site cities), and eight weeks of day camp.
+This includes one week of pre-program training, one week of site training (located in the various site cities), and eight weeks of day camp.

 • Young adults will live in community in housing provided through Project Transformation (optional).
-Dinners will be provided Monday and Wednesday evenings during the eight weeks of camp (as well as breakfast and lunch at the site), and all meals/housing will be provided during the training week in Tahlequah.
+Dinners will be provided Monday and Wednesday evenings during the eight weeks of camp (as well as breakfast and lunch at the site), and all meals/housing will be provided during the training week.

-• During their summer of service, young adults cannot have commitments outside of Project Transformation, such as summer school or a part-time job, that will conflict with the schedule.
+• During their summer of service, young adults cannot have commitments outside of Project Transformation, such as in person summer school or a part-time job, that will conflict with the schedule.

 • On Fridays, the young adults explore leadership and service through a variety of professional development sessions and community volunteering experiences.
 This is a half-day experience.